 The process of mastering can be difficult enough to wrap your head around as it is.
 To make matters even more complex, mastering can be approached in many ways.
 Sure, generally speaking, mastering refers to the final act of balancing your music.
-This includes adjusting loudness, using EQ, compression, and limiters to control dynamics, and preparing your tracks for playback (dithering, etc.).
-But within these parameters exists a lot of room for creativity.
+This includes adjusting loudness, using audio limiters, EQ and compression to control dynamics, and preparing your tracks for playback (dithering, etc.).
+But within these parameters exists plenty of room for creativity.
 Just as your mixes won’t sound like anyone else’s, your mastered tracks will be unique.
 And the moves you make will depend on what you feel the song or album ultimately needs.
 So while the process of mastering refers to one thing, you will find that professionals use various mastering styles to achieve their unique goals.

 What are Mastering Styles?